indranarayan12/ud036_StarterCode/README.md

 ## Download
 The files for the project may be [downloaded here](https://github.com/indranarayan12/ud036_StarterCode/archive/master.zip).
-To see the project unzip the downloaded file and open fresh_tomatoes.html file.
+To see the project unzip the downloaded file and open fresh_tomatoes.html file or run entertainment_center.py.

 ## Documentation
 ### Class Movie